 Put the lid on and let it work its magic.

 When it’s done, take out the ribs and place on a parchment lined baking sheet.
 Slather on your favorite BBQ sauce.
 I’ve been enjoying this Trader Joe’s Bold and Smokey Kansas City Style BBQ Sauce.

 Place under the broiler for a bit to allow the sauce to caramelize.
 Flip the ribs, add more sauce and broil.
-About 5 minutes each side.
+About 5 minutes on each side.